 This post is part of SCCM Current Branch Installation Guide series and I will be covering step by step process on how to Install & configure Software Update Point role in SCCM.

-In this guide, I am installing WSUS on same box where SCCM Server is installed.
+In this guide, I am installing Windows Server Update Services (WSUS) on same box where Configuration Manager is installed.
 If you are planning to install WSUS on different server then make sure to install the WSUS administration console on the SCCM primary site server.

 Installing WSUS (Windows Server Update Services)

 Software Update Point role installation role installation is a step to be perform on SCCM Console.
 However, before proceeding with this step, we need to make sure to have WSUS installed.
 WSUS can be installed through Server Manager’s Server Roles.
 Launch Server Manager and click on “Add Roles and Features“

 Under “Server Roles“, check the box “Windows Server Update Services” and click Next.

 With the selection of WSUS role, this will select all required Features as shown in below image.
 Click Next to continue.